 The propensity to create positive cash cycles can also act as a drawback in some cases –

-While cash conversion cycles offer a distinct idea regarding the period between inventory acquisition and its conversion into cash, businesses often use another metric to measure its cash flow, known as cash conversion ratio.
+While cash conversion cycles offer a distinct idea regarding the period between inventory acquisition and its conversion into cash, businesses often use another metric to measure their cash flow, known as cash conversion ratio.
 Instead of time, this metric pits the cash flow of a business against its net profit.

 Companies with a resulting ratio of more than 1 can be defined as having impressive liquidity, while those below one may be facing cash flow shortages.

-Cash conversion cycle is an important determinant of a business’s liquidity.
+The cash conversion cycle is an important determinant of a business’s liquidity.
 It is one of the many metrics that management should analyse to decide whether a business is operating properly or not.